-Kendall Jenner Caught Braless By Paparazzi After Partying Until 6 a.m.
-With Ex, Harry Styles
+Kendall Jenner Caught Braless By Paparazzi After Partying Until 6 AM With Ex, Harry Styles

 Kendall Jenner & Harry Styles party until 6am at the Met Gala after party!????
 Making a dash for the exit seconds apart from eachother!
 Is this the start of #Hendall part 2????? ⠀⠀⠀⠀⠀ ⠀⠀⠀⠀⠀⠀ ⠀⠀ ⠀⠀⠀⠀⠀ ⠀⠀⠀⠀⠀ ⠀⠀⠀⠀⠀ ⠀⠀⠀⠀⠀ ⠀⠀⠀⠀⠀ ⠀⠀⠀⠀⠀⠀ ⠀⠀ ⠀⠀⠀⠀⠀ ⠀⠀⠀⠀⠀ ???? @diggzy #kendalljenner #harrystyles #metgala #metgala2019 #love #couple #friends #jenner #kendall #harry #styles #nyc #newyork #kardashians #kardashian #kimkardashian #model #beauty #onedirection #1D

 Kendall is currently dating NBA player Ben Simmons.
-Elle reports Styles’ relationship with model, Kiko Mizuhara as “rumored.”
+Elle described Styles’ relationship with model Kiko Mizuhara as “rumored.”

-With #Hendall trending on Twitter, fans have been leaving their thoughts. “the night before harry hosted one of the biggest event [sic] of the year but asking him about kendall is more interesting obviously,” one user wrote.
+With the hashtag “Hendall” trending on Twitter, fans have been leaving their thoughts.

+“[T]he night before harry hosted one of the biggest event [sic] of the year but asking him about kendall is more interesting obviously,” one user tweeted.

-A braless situation for Kendall isn’t uncommon.
+It isn’t uncommon for Kendall to be spotted braless.
 This model regularly takes to the streets with no chest support.
 Her risqué social media posts likewise showcase a penchant for the “free the nipple” movement.
 The trend for donning opaque or sheer tops with no bra also extends throughout Kendall’s family.
-Kylie Jenner, Kim Kardashian, and Good American founder, Khloe Kardashian are all known for ditching upper body lingerie.
-Kourtney Kardashian joins them.
+Kylie Jenner, Kim Kardashian, Kourtney Kardashian, and Good American founder Khloe Kardashian are all known for ditching upper body lingerie.

-Kendall and Kylie’s 2019 Met Gala looks may be less than 48 hours old, but they’ve already gone down as iconic.
+Kendall and Kylie’s 2019 Met Gala looks may be less than 48-hours-old, but they’ve already gone down as iconic.
 Their custom-made Versace gowns formed a twinning look style-wise, although Kendall’s fiery oranges contrasted the lilac and purple palettes donned by her younger sister.
 The star-studded event was also attended by Kim Kardashian and Kanye West, Kylie’s boyfriend Travis Scott, and “momager” Kris Jenner.

 Kendall’s bold poses may have dominated the night, but her post-event demeanor proved a lot more low-key.